Gjils/accentsgame/README.md

 # accentsgame
-Accents game is my schhol project.
+Accents game is my school project.
 I've made it to help stunets as me learn the accents in words to correctly complete one of the taasks in final exam.
 Doing this project, I've learn how to use closeups and fetch API in real cases.
 Also I tried to make code in this app comply with OOP
 ## Preview
 ![desktop](https://github.com/Gjils/accentsgame/blob/main/preview/desktop.png)
 > Desktop view